102 ways to save energy at home (Updated November 2024)

 – Switch to LED bulbs

-Not only do LED bulbs use less energy than Halogen bulbs, they also last around ten years longer.
+Not only do LED bulbs use less energy than Halogen bulbs, but they also last around ten years longer.
 Buying fewer replacement bulbs saves you money, and reduces the waste you’re sending to landfill.
 You can find a guide for matching the size and brightness of your traditional bulbs to their LED replacements here.
 Upgrading bulbs as they burn out is one of the easiest ways to save energy at home and cut your electric bill.

 – Don’t light empty rooms…